Contrabass drone for Scottish smallpipes

 Here i've made one end cap and the reed tenon.
 In this case it's made of maple.
 (Being a prototype, it doesn't really have to match and look good.)
 It's also removeable, because i will need to try to fit it into Nick's pipes, so i can change the dimensions if i need to.

-Ok, both caps are on, and the tuning slide pin is in place (also removeable in case i need to modify it later).
+Both caps are on, and the tuning slide pin is in place (also removeable in case i need to modify it later).
 Interestingly, the wood prototype with the bends in it plays quite a bit flatter than the straight brass model with the same reed.
-I'll try making a new reed or two, and i'll try Nick's Eezedrone bass reed (i haven't used them myself, and don't have any handy.)
+I'll try making a new reed or two, and i'll try Nick's Ezeedrone bass reed (i haven't used them myself, and don't have any handy.)
 I'll revise the drawing if it turns out to be necessary.
 That's the fun of designing and making a new instrument from scratch, as opposed to copying an existing one.